openstack/charm-openstack-dashboard/README.md

 Repeating the attach-resource will update the theme and turning off the custom-theme option will return to the default.

+The extracted .tgz file should contain the root of the custom theme directory, where all static content is placed in a directory named 'static'.
+Here is an example directory structure:

+    theme.tgz
+    \ static - _styles.scss
+    |        | _variables.scss
+    |        \ img - favicon.ico
+    |              | logo.svg
+    |              \ logo-splash.svg
+    |
+    \ local_settings.py (optional)

+A barebone custom theme would include only the files shown in the example above, where the '\_styles.scss' file is empty, and the '\_variables.scss' file contains:

+    $brand-primary: #772953; // the key brand color
+    $navbar-default-bg: $brand-primary;
+    $navbar-default-link-hover-bg: darken($navbar-default-bg, 15%);
+    $navbar-default-color: #fff;
+    $navbar-default-toggle-hover-bg: darken($navbar-default-bg, 10%);
+    $navbar-default-toggle-icon-bar-bg: #fff;
+    $navbar-height: 36px;
+    @import "/themes/default/variables";

 Optionally, the uploaded custom theme can be set as the default theme.

     juju config openstack-dashboard default-theme='custom'